TeamEdit/TeamEdit/src/README.txt

 If "Song" is selected, the user may select and import a single .mp3 file.
 If "Album" is selected, the user may select and import a directory which contains .mp3 files.

-Known Bugs
+Once a file is importing to the Editor, the user can select it from the list by double clicking.
+The user can change the metadata in the text fields in the bottom right section, after making changes in any text field hit Enter.
+Then apply changes with the "Apply" button.
+They can also play the song with the play button, then stop the song with the stop button.

+--Known Bugs--
 Due to ID3 byte coding of genre, user may run into trouble with certain genre types.
+Program fails if the .mp3 file is open in another program due to read-lock.